njwilson23/dudley/README.md

     dudley [un]mount <device-id>

-where the `device-id` is either the device path or device label given above.
+where the `device-id` is either the device path or device label given by `list`.

-In the background, these actions simply subprocess and parse the output from the relevent _udisks_ command.
+In the background, these actions simply subprocess and parse the output from the appropriate _udisks_ command.